MichaelRechenberg/TastyTradeTakeHomeAssessment/README.md

 # Tasty Trade Take Home Assessment
 This repo contains my (Michael Rechenberg's) submission for the tastytrade SWE take-home assessment.

-The code is within the tasty-trade-assessment/ folder
+The code is within the tasty-trade-assessment/ folder.
+The entrypoint for most of the code is tasty-trade-assessment/src/routes/+page.svelte

 # Setup and running the application